-The Ann Mason Project is Entrée's most advanced project outside of Mongolia.
-The project area is currently defined by the mineral rights to 1,054 unpatented lode claims on public land administered by the BLM, and title to 20 patented lode claims.
-The project covers a total area of approximately 8,013 ha (19,800 acres).
+The project area is currently defined by the mineral rights to 1,657 unpatented lode claims on public land administered by the BLM, and title to 33 patented lode claims.
+The project covers a total area of approximately 12,730 ha (31,456 acres).
 Entrée assembled this package of claims through a combination of staking and a series of transactions undertaken since August 2009, including the acquisition of PacMag Metals Limited ("PacMag").

 The Ann Mason Project hosts two known mineral deposits: Ann Mason and Blue Hill.
 Both are copper-molybdenum porphyries although Blue Hill is predominantly an oxide copper deposit.
-The project area also includes several early-stage copper porphyry targets located within 12 kilometres of the Ann Mason deposit, including the Blackjack IP, Blackjack Oxide, Roulette and Minnesota targets.
-Unless otherwise described below, Entrée has a 100% interest or an option to acquire a 100% interest in the claims comprising the Ann Mason Project.
+The project area also includes several early-stage copper porphyry targets located within 12 kilometres of the Ann Mason deposit, including the Blackjack IP, Blackjack Oxide and Roulette targets, as well as several copper skarn targets, including Minnesota, Shamrock and Ann South.
+Unless otherwise described below, Entrée has a 100% interest, or an option to acquire a 100% interest, in the claims comprising the Ann Mason Project.